sksoumik/ai_ml/README.md

 ### What to do when there is no data/little data for a ML product

+##### Non-technical Approach

+1. If you have no data at all, we can look for open-sourced data.
+2. Partnership with other organization who can deliver similar data.

+##### Technical Approach

+1. If we have data, but very small, we can start with a simple algorithm like Naive Bayes or short decision tree.
+We can also ensemble methods like xgboost for small datasets.
+Simple algorithms works better for small dataset compared to complex models like ANN.
+2. We can use transfer learning.
+3. Transfer learning uses knowledge from a learned task to improve the performance on a related task, typically reducing the amount of required training data.
+Transfer learning techniques are useful because they allow models to make predictions for a new domain or task (known as the target domain) using knowledge learned from another dataset or existing machine learning models (the source domain).
+Transfer learning techniques should be considered when you do not have enough target training data, and the source and target domains have some similarities but are not identical.
+4. We can do data augmentation.
+Data augmentation means increasing the number of data points.
+For example, for image data, we can use some tools like [albumentations](https://albumentations.ai/) to make more data by doing rotating the image, blurring the image, adding some noise in it, zoom, crop, enhancing brightness and contrast etc.
+5. We can also generate synthetic data.
+Which means fake data that contains the same schema and statistical properties as its “real” counterpart.
+Basically, it looks so real that it’s nearly impossible to tell that it’s not.
+Synthetic Minority Over-sampling Technique (SMOTE) and Modified-SMOTE are two techniques which generate synthetic data.
+Simply put, SMOTE takes the minority class data points and creates new data points that lie between any two nearest data points joined by a straight line.
+SMOTE works by utilizing a k-nearest neighbour algorithm to create synthetic data.
-Consider the task of building a chatbot or text classification system at your organization.
+6. Consider the task of building a chatbot or text classification system at your organization.
 In the beginning there may be little or no data to work with.
 At this point, a basic solution using rule-based systems or traditional machine learning will be apt.
 As you accumulate more data, more sophisticated NLP techniques (which are often data intensive) can be used, including deep learning.
 At each step of this journey there are dozens of alternative approaches one can take.

+Read more from here: [KDNuggets](https://www.kdnuggets.com/2019/06/5-ways-lack-data-machine-learning.html)

 ### Deal with imbalance data